Chapter 1 Resurrections

 *

 Adilah stirred, stretched out her arms above her head and yawned.
-A rush of endorphins made her feel good for a few seconds.
-Expecting it to wear off and to be replaced with the usual aches in her body, Adilah was surprised to feel a teeming joyful buzz pulsating through her.
+A rush of endorphins made her feel good.
+Expecting it to wear off and be replaced with the usual aches, Adilah was surprised to feel a teeming joyful buzz pulsating through her body.
 She opened her eyes to find herself in a room with log walls.
 Golden light streamed through the windows and she could smell something cooking nearby.
 She sat up and found herself on a sofa.

-Adilah didn’t really mind where she was, because she felt safe.
+Adilah didn’t really mind where she was, because she immediately felt safe.
 She had not felt safe for such a long time.
 Maybe she had been given a new life as a rich person, she wondered.
 She reached up and touched her face.
 The injury that had marred her appearance had gone.
 Delighted, she reached up to where previously the wounds had robbed her of her hair.
 She laughed out loud as she ran her fingers through her hair and looked around for a mirror.
 She saw some beautiful dresses hanging on a rail.
 Realising her nakedness, she was pleased to get dressed.
-The clothes were exquisite.
-She felt like an important lady in fine linens.
+The clothes were exquisitely made and fitted her perfectly.

 She heard a knock at the door to her left.